 And we also have one of the lamest rap breakdowns, which is saying a lot considering this is the 80s.
 New Edition would wind up getting better as they got older, they kicked out Bobby Brown and replaced him with Johnny Gill, and this song still remains a piece of shit.

-Those of you longtime readers would remember this song from a Target Practice that I did about about two years ago.
+Those of you longtime readers would remember this song from a Target Practice that I did about two years ago.
 Everything I said about it still stands because make no mistake: Sugar Walls by Sheena Easton is fucking garbage.
 Pure, sugar-tainted, artery-clogging garbage.
 The instrumentation is synth pop at its most sloppiest and discordant.
 You got multiple synth melodies clashing with each other, so you’re not sure how to groove to it.
 The vocals also clash with the instrumentation and only highlights Sheena Easton’s weakness as a singer.
 It’s clear she’s going for sexy, but the wall of noise that is the instrumentation ruins the mood and she doesn’t have the pipes to pull it off.
 Also, she’s singing about her vagina.

 Blood races to your private spots